sdsc-ordes/zarr-linked-data/README.md

 # Roadmap

 - Retrieval flow will be converted to a FastAPI instead
-- A flow will be added to prep the consolidated metadata for being added to a graph database (such as GraphDB or ApacheJenaFuseki): local development of [this flow is on an annex branch here](https://github.com/SDSC-ORD/zarr-linked-data/blob/metadata_extractor/zarr_linked_data/extract_all_metadata.py)
+- A flow `metadata update` will be added: it will transform the consolidated metadata and add it to a graph database (such as GraphDB or ApacheJenaFuseki): local development of [this flow is on an annex branch here](https://github.com/SDSC-ORD/zarr-linked-data/blob/metadata_extractor/zarr_linked_data/extract_all_metadata.py)